shuaiwang-nju/shuaiwang-nju.github.io/teaching/ist2025/index.md

 **Semester:** Fall 2025
 **Credits:** 2
-**Class Hours:** 36 (18*2)
+**Class Hours:** 36 (18×2)
 **Instructor:** [Shuai Wang](/)
 **Location:** Nanyong Building, Room West 209
 **Time:** Monday 2:00 - 3:50pm

 ## Course Description

-As the most natural form of human communication, intelligent speech technology has given machines the ability to "understand" and "speak" From the emergence of Siri voice assistants to the widespread adoption of smart home and in-car voice systems, and breakthrough developments in multimodal large models like GPT-4o, this technology is profoundly transforming our way of life.
+As the most natural form of human communication, intelligent speech technology has given machines the ability to "understand" and "speak".
+From the emergence of Siri voice assistants to the widespread adoption of smart home and in-car voice systems, and breakthrough developments in multimodal large models like GPT-4o, this technology is profoundly transforming our way of life.

 This course will systematically explore the core principles and cutting-edge applications of intelligent speech technology.
 We will begin with human speech production mechanisms and auditory systems, then delve into traditional technologies including speech recognition, voiceprint modeling, speech synthesis, voice conversion and speech separation, while also examining new developments in speech technology in the era of large language models.
 The course follows a teaching approach that combines theory with practice, helping students master both theoretical foundations and practical application skills through hands-on projects.